robocomp/robocomp/README.md

     make
     sudo make install

-If you want to compile Robocomp with support for FCL, follow the instructions in the "[Robocomp with FCL](doc/Compiling-RoboComp-with-collision-detection.md) tutorial"
+If you want to compile Robocomp with support for FCL, follow the instructions in the [Robocomp with FCL](doc/Compiling-RoboComp-with-collision-detection.md) tutorial.

 The RoboComp's core libraries and simulator should now be compiled and installed in `/opt/robocomp`.